 All students are assigned a faculty academic advisor.
 Students meet with their academic advisor before registration each semester to develop direction for their academic program.
-Academic advisors are available to plan graduation programs, help with career goals, assist in choosing classes and selecting a major, and give counsel about grades and any other aspect of University life.
+Academic advisors are available to discuss career goals, assist in choosing classes and selecting a major, give counsel about grades and any other aspect of University life, and plan graduation programs.